Sara-Tucker/c-sharp-notes/aspnet-mvc/views.md

 # Views

-Views for a Controlelr are put in a folder with the same name.
+Views for a Controller are put in a folder with the same name.

 - Controllers
   - AccountController